 Mark Shaw aka Manhunter was constantly tracking a serial killer named Dumas, guess why he could never find him.

 In Grendel, what starts out at Hunter Rose's supervillain-identity gradually evolves into a sort of Mr. Hyde alter-ego, which jumps from host to host (or do the "hosts" just share the same psychosis?) over many generations.
 The Grendel persona best conforms to this trope with the third "host", Brian Li Sung, whose personal journal contrasts the guilt-ridden ponderings of Brian and the emerging rants of the Grendel within.

 The 2006 film A Scanner Darkly has the main character hunting down a drug dealer who is in fact himself, having developed split personalities from the drug.

-The Amicus Studios version, I Monster followed the original novel quite closely but changed the character's names in the hope of catching the viewers by surprise.
+The Amicus Productions version, I Monster followed the original novel quite closely but changed the characters' names in the hope of catching the viewers by surprise.

 Eh...
 Somewhat.
 Nathan's seems to be a more intentional shifting between identities rather than a real split personality.
 This can be seen during the scene where he's talking to Shilo as Nathan while performing his job as Repo Man at the same time.